Volvo Penta 2001 Marine Diesel Engine

 Some problems are common between lots of diesel engines – see our checklist of the most common faults.
 If you’re seeing smoke from your exhaust, read this.
 But every variant of engine has its own idiosyncratic “personality” so we’ve gathered together a list of the common faults for the 2001.

-If you’re having trouble starting your 2001, then maybe you’re not following the recommended starting routine.
+If you’re having trouble starting your 2001 in lower temperatures, then maybe you’re not following the recommended cold-starting routine.
 It seems odd but the following is the correct starting procedure.
 It actually engages a mechanical cold-starting mechanism in the engine.

 - Advance the speed control to about half out of gear